thewtex/tmux-mem-cpu-load/README.rst

           Use tmux colors in output
   -p, --powerline-left
-	  Use powerline left symbols throughout the output, enables --colors -n, --nerd-graph
+	  Use powerline left symbols throughout the output, enables --colors -v, --vertical-graph
-	  Use NerdFont characters to render CPU graph as vertical bar chart -q, --powerline-right
+	  Use vertical bar chart for CPU graph
+  -q, --powerline-right
 	  Use powerline right symbols throughout the output, enables --colors -i <value>, --interval <value>